Is the keto diet the best for weight loss?

 so your diet is 10% carbs, 20% protein, and 70% fat.

-The science behind the keto diet is that by not consuming
+The idea behind the keto diet is that by not consuming

-carbs, your bodies main energy source, it will use fat for energy instead.
+carbs, your bodies usual energy source, it will use fat for energy instead.

 After a few days of keto, your bodies glucose stores are depleted, and the body